gatsbyjs/gatsby/docs/tutorial/part-seven/index.md

 A ‘slug’ is the unique identifying part of a web address, such as the `/tutorial/part-seven` part of the page `https://www.gatsbyjs.org/tutorial/part-seven/`.

-It is also referred to as the ‘path’ but we will use the term ‘slug’ in this tutorial.
+It is also referred to as the ‘path’ but this tutorial will use the term ‘slug’ for consistency.

 Creating new pages has two steps: